Andy Cohen Says He Has Not Smoked Pot Since Birth Of His Son Benjamin: ‘It’s Not The Time For That’

 “I’m excited to go on adventures with him and show him the world.
 I want to see him running around a big green yard.
 I want to teach him to swim.”

-On February 4, Cohen shared his first post with his new son.
-In the black and white photo, Cohen holds the baby in his arms and gives a big smile into the camera.
+On February 4, Cohen shared his first post with his new son on Instagram.
+In the black-and-white photo, Cohen holds the baby in his arms and gives a big smile into the camera.
 He mentions to fans that his son is named after his grandfather and couldn’t help but share all of the emotions he was feeling in that very moment.

 “I’m in love.
 And speechless,” he beamed.
 “And eternally grateful to an incredible surrogate.
 And I’m a dad.
 Wow.”